aimxhaisse/docker-mpd/README.md

 # docker-mpd

-MPD server broadcasting to a HTTP stream
+MPD server broadcasting to a HTTP stream.